Brian Duppa: Life

 He was educated at Westminster School and Christ Church, Oxford, graduating BA in 1609.
 He was a Fellow of All Souls College, Oxford in 1612.
-According to the list of Vicars in Westham Church he was vicar at this Sussex parish from 1625 and Vice-Chancellor of the University of Oxford in 1632.
+According to the list of Vicars in St Mary's Church, Westham he was vicar at this Sussex parish from 1625 and Vice-Chancellor of the University of Oxford in 1632.
 He became chaplain to Edward Sackville, 4th Earl of Dorset, who as his patron helped him become Dean of Christ Church.

 He was chaplain to Charles I from 1634, and tutor to his two sons.
 He was regarded as a follower of William Laud.
 He was involved in the approval by Charles I of the manuscript of Eikon Basilike, reading it to the King in Carisbrooke Castle.

 Duppa was made Bishop of Chichester (1638).
 From two years later (marking the start of the Civil War) until death he lived much more quietly at Richmond, (as Bishop of Salisbury from 1641), one of the few Anglican bishops to remain alive throughout the English Interregnum to retake their Sees at the Restoration.
 He was deprived of the See of Salisbury by Parliament on 9 October 1646, and episcopacy was abolished for the duration of the Commonwealth and the Protectorate.

 In 1660, on the return from exile of Charles II of England to restore the monarchy, Duppa was briefly restored to Salisbury, but swiftly made Bishop of Winchester and Lord Almoner.
 He legally took up the See of Winchester by the confirmation of his election on 4 October 1660.

 He died two years later.
 His tomb monument in Westminster Abbey was created by Balthasar Burman, the son of Thomas Burman.